shliamin/Genome-Assembler/README.md

 ### Application

-Use your read correction to remap the read sequences of the 4 individuals ([data/patient1.fasta](data/patient1.fasta) - [data/patient4.fasta](data/patient4.fasta)) to the rpoB reference ([data/rpoB.fasta](data/rpoB.fasta)) using a seed length > 10 again.
-Do you see a difference?
+Use wer read correction to remap the read sequences of the 4 individuals ([data/patient1.fasta](data/patient1.fasta) - [data/patient4.fasta](data/patient4.fasta)) to the rpoB reference ([data/rpoB.fasta](data/rpoB.fasta)) using a seed length > 10 again.
+Do we see a difference?
 Which k-mer lengths and cutoffs seem sensible for the correction?

-Enter here which mutation(s) you could identify and which antibiotic you would now recommend (use the parameters you find most sensible, but try at least once with [data/patient2.fasta](data/patient2.fasta) a k-mer length of 15 and a frequency cutoff of 3):
+Enter here which mutation(s) we could identify and which antibiotic we would now recommend (use the parameters we find most sensible, but try at least once with [data/patient2.fasta](data/patient2.fasta) a k-mer length of 15 and a frequency cutoff of 3):

 ```text
 Person 1 - Mutation(s): no mutations, Recommendation: Daptomycin